Spectral form factor and power spectrum for trapped interacting rotating bosons: Crossover from integrability to quantum

+The SFF has been employed extensively across a wide range of model systems, including Sachdev-Ye-Kitaev model \cite{caceres2022spectral, orman2025quantum}, black hole systems \cite{cotler2017black, Garcia2016, Phil2018semiclassical, Junyu2018}, Aubry-Andr\'e-Harper model \cite{Aamna2021}, etc. It has also been used as a diagnostic of phenomena such as chaos \cite{Amos2018, Pavel2018, Bruno2018, DasPRR2025} and localization in many-body quantum systems \cite{Jan2020, Abhishodh2021, Garratt2021}.
+The SFF has recently been measured experimentally on superconducting quantum processors to probe quantum chaos in many-body systems \cite{Hang2025}.
+The utility of the power spectrum has firmly been established in quantum chaos studies across diverse systems including quartic oscillator, kicked top \cite{Santhanam2005} and more recently in molecular resonance studies of erbium isotopes \cite{Mur-Petit2015}.

+The main objective of this article is to explore crossover from integrability to chaos in Bose-Einstein-condensed harmonically trapped interacting bosons employing the spectral form factor and the power spectrum as diagnostic tools.
+The strong interparticle interaction and the nucleation of vortices causes depletion of the condensate \cite{ueda2006, Tomadin2011}, enhancing spectral correlations and driving the system towards chaotic behavior.
+Although the effects of interaction and rotation are well studied in superfluid systems \cite{Mahan2013} and trapped bosons \cite{Ahsan2001, Xiaprl2001, Xiapra2001}, their impact on crossover from integrable to chaotic behavior has remained largely unexplored.
+Experimentally, in ultracold trapped atomic gases, the interparticle interaction can be tuned via the Feshbach resonance \cite{inouye1998,chin2010} and vortices may be generated using focused laser beam \cite{Madison}.

-The rest of the paper is organized in the following manner.
-Sec.~\ref{1} introduces the model Hamiltonian for harmonically trapped interacting bosons.
-Sec.~\ref{2} outlines the diagnostic tools of quantum chaos employed in this study, particularly the spectral form factor and the power spectrum.
-In Sec.~\ref{3}, we present and discuss the numerical results, and Sec.~\ref{4} concludes with a summary of the main findings.
+The remainder of the paper is organized as follows.
+Sec. \ref{1} introduces a model system exhibiting Bose-Einstein condensation.
+In Sec. \ref{2}, we discuss the tools employed to study quantum chaos, specifically the spectral form factor and the power spectrum.
+The numerical results are presented in Sec. \ref{3}, and Sec. \ref{4} concludes the paper with a summary and outlook for future work.